-

 Sinopse

-At a time when partisan political ideologies are taking centre stage and we struggle to make sense of who we are and who we want to be, it is crucial that we understand why we act the way we do.
-This audiobook will enable you to reflect and consider the forces that shape us all, opening your eyes to your own biases in a scientific and non-judgmental way.
+At a time when partisan political ideologies are taking centre stage, and we struggle to make sense of who we are and who we want to be, it is crucial that we understand why we act the way we do.
+This book will enables us to open our eyes to our own biases in a scientific and non-judgmental way.

 Resumo da Crítica